rumlingd/mobius_on-premise_doc/source/image_about-tech.rst

 -----------------------

 The second module that is included in |mobvis_image| is a model to evaluate the aesthetics of an image.
+The aesthetics style is defined by professional curators.
+Multiple millions of images were rated by the professional curators over multiple years.
+The algorithm has learnt to differentiate between images of 'poor', 'average', 'good' and 'very good' aesthetics.
+There was no further information provided to the algorithm.
+It has learnt by itself by evaluating many million examples how to define aesthetics.

 Customized Training